 LaunchPad: The 4 Key Mindsets that Drive Silicon Valley’s Entrepreneurial Ecosystem

-In this 70-minute session, Perry and Jeremy illuminate the mindsets which distinguish Silicon Valley entrepreneurs.
-Drawing on years of running the startup accelerator, LaunchPad, they highlight new ways of working to create value in the marketplace, both as an individual founder, and as a team within an established organization.
+In this 70-minute session, Jeremy will illuminate the mindsets which distinguish Silicon Valley entrepreneurs.
+Drawing on years of running the startup accelerator, LaunchPad, he'll highlight new ways of working to create value in the marketplace, both as an individual founder, and as a team within an established organization.
 Participants leave this session with a deeper understanding of, an appreciation for, and practical tools to that they can use from a start up team in their work within a larger organization.

 More info: www.launchpad.stanford.edu

 Leveraging the Creative Potential of Diverse Teams

 Many organizations have recognized the benefits of constructing diverse teams.
 Fewer have robust practices for leveraging the diversity of perspectives they have gathered, let alone processes for amplifying the benefits that a diverse team can contribute to the organization.
 Drawing upon academic research and real-world experience, Jeremy will deliver an engaging and dynamic speech and workshop designed to help organizations amplify the innovation potential of the diverse teams he's helped assemble.
 Don't leave potential on the table.
 Turn your diverse team into a sustainable competitive advantage.